zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

 <br><br>

-## STEP 6 – Adding External Tables For Other Country-Based Adjustments
+## Task 6: – Adding External Tables For Other Country-Based Adjustments

 #### Overview
 We have processed the financial adjustments for Argentina.
 Now we are going to process the adjustments from the other countries using the same approach.
 (Don't forget to use the 'Copy' button to make it easier to copy and paste the code below into the SQL Worksheet).